estebanmunchjones2019/nodemailer-form-article/Readme.md

 ✔  Firebase initialization complete!
 ````

-  i) Lets install a couple more dependancies we're gonna need in our cloud function, but first make sure to navigate to `/functions`  with your terminal:
+  i) Lets install a couple more dependancies that we're gonna need in our cloud function, but first make sure to navigate to `/functions`  with your terminal:

 ````bash
 cd functions
 ````

-Now, check that you are currently at `your-project-name/functions` by looking at the terminal.
+Now, check that you are currently at `your-react-project-name/functions` by looking at the terminal.
 If you're not sure, just check it by running:

 ````bash
 pwd
 ````

-Now that your are sure you're inside at the right location, run this command to install nodemailer and cors modules:
+Now that your are sure you're inside the right location, run this command to install `nodemailer` and `cors` modules:

 ````bash
 npm i nodemailer cors